-- Policy 7.8: Develop a strong identity and character for transit-station areas and pedestrian-oriented places through high quality architectural and streetscape design, local and regional design elements, public art, pedestrian-oriented signage and lighting, sidewalks and crosswalks, bicycle parking, and other pedestrian amenities. - Policy 7.9: Improve streetscapes and create a sense of arrival at key gateways in communities, transit-station areas, pedestrian-oriented places, major transportation corridors and other community focal points. - Policy 7.10: Establish standards for transit-oriented development (TOD), including mixed use development to incorporate features of TOD design elements where appropriate. - Policy 7.11: Establish transfer of development rights options that may include exchange of development rights, transfer of development rights and or purchase of development rights for open space, agriculture and environmental protection. - Strategy 7.11.1: Assess the viability for establishing a transfer of development rights and density transfer programs.
+- Policy 7.8: Develop a strong identity and character for transit-station areas and pedestrian-oriented places through high quality architectural and streetscape design, local and regional design elements, public art, pedestrian-oriented signage and lighting, sidewalks and crosswalks, bicycle parking, and other pedestrian amenities. - Policy 7.9: Improve streetscapes and create a sense of arrival at key gateways in communities, transit-station areas, pedestrian-oriented places, major transportation corridors and other community focal points. - Policy 7.10: Establish standards for transit-oriented development (TOD), including mixed use development to incorporate features of TOD design elements where appropriate. - Policy 7.11: Support the creation of a County development rights bank to manage a transfer of development rights (TDR) program with transfer of development rights options that may include exchange of development rights, transfer of development rights and or purchase of development rights for open space, agriculture and environmental protection.
+(See also Strategy 14.2.1) - Strategy 7.11.1: Assess the viability for establishing a transfer of development rights and density transfer programs. - Policy 7.12: Establish the use of TDRs as receiving areas in designated receiving areas and Mixed Use, Industrial and Planned Development zoning districts to promote higher density in priority growth areas and incentivize the protection and conservation of open space, agricultural land and environmentally sensitive areas.